Matanley/Kaggle/README.md

 - Model ensemble for performance boost

-I really enjoy the whole process(only the training in AWS always give me a headache for my network issues) and may consider to participate more in the future.
+I really enjoy the whole process (the training in AWS always give me a headache for my network issues) and may consider to participate more in the future.
 Thanks to my teamates Andy and Randy for their encouragement and helps along the way!